 We stumbled upon this market because we had no idea it was happening.
+That’s another awesome thing about markets in Amsterdam, there are so many that you can literally stumble upon them!
 On Sunday, we decided to go to the Rijksmuseum and this awesome market was set up along the fountain, lawn and walkways.
 Apparently it is only open on the third Sunday of the month!
 What are the odds that we would be there for it and just stumble upon it!

 I didn’t get too many pictures of it because it was drizzling and very cold.
 Also we were on our way to the museum, so we explored both before and after we went in!